hasibzunair/boss-detector/README.md

   How it works?
 </p>
 <p align="center">
   A program that detects when your boss is approaching and changes the computer screen instantly.
-It uses the classical cascade classification algorithm for facial recognition.
+It uses the classical LBPHFaceRecognizer algorithm for facial recognition.
 Upon detecting the boss, the interface changes the computer screen.
 It is a fun way to implement facial recognition.
 </p>
 <br/>